Legal sports betting has come to New Hampshire.

 Massachusetts (and especially the Boston metro) has many more pro teams to bet on.
 Teams include the Boston Red Sox, Bruins and Celtics.

-New Hampshire does have college teams, although you won’t be able to bet on matches involving those that take place within NH.
+New Hampshire does have college teams, although you won’t be able to bet on matches involving those that take place in the state.

-As a result of the most recent round of elections, there are now five cities in New Hampshire that have voted to host sports betting.
+Five cities in New Hampshire initially voted to host sports betting.

 While the exact locations for these sportsbooks remain unclear, residents in and around these cities can prepare to have sports betting somewhere nearby.